Python-PyQt/PyQt6-Docs/descriptions/QtCore/QFile-c.rst

 Signals
 -------

-Unlike other :sip:ref:`~PyQt6.QtCore.QIODevice` implementations, such as QTcpSocket, :sip:ref:`~PyQt6.QtCore.QFile` does not emit the aboutToClose(), bytesWritten(), or readyRead() signals.
+Unlike other :sip:ref:`~PyQt6.QtCore.QIODevice` implementations, such as :sip:ref:`~PyQt6.QtNetwork.QTcpSocket`, :sip:ref:`~PyQt6.QtCore.QFile` does not emit the aboutToClose(), bytesWritten(), or readyRead() signals.
 This implementation detail means that :sip:ref:`~PyQt6.QtCore.QFile` is not suitable for reading and writing certain types of files, such as device files on Unix platforms.

 .. _qfile-platform-specific-issues: